top of page

 We see our role as not simply to attract Welsh audiences to see the very best of world cinema but also to actively engage those audiences with the stories, themes and issues within the films.

 Partnership is fundamental to the way WOW operates.
-WOW has a twenty-year track record of
+WOW has a twenty-year track record of:

 • Working with underserved and diverse audiences to create events that showcase their culture